FAQsFrequently Asked Questions - Immanuel Lutheran School

 Are all teachers and staff screened?

-Yes, every employee of Immanuel must go through a screening process which checks their records with the State Police of Michigan.
+Yes, every employee of Immanuel must go through a screening process which does a background check through State Police of Michigan and FBI.
 Also, a fingerprinting of all employees must be done in compliance with the State of Michigan laws.

-How often and what type of continuing education classes and trainings do Immanuel teachers participate in?
+How often and what type of continuing education classes and training do Immanuel teachers participate in?